callmeyaz/form-runner/README.md

 // Provide implementation of validator interface. export class CustomValidator implements IFormValidator<MyValidationMessage> {
   public validate(data: any): Promise<MyValidationMessage[]> {
-  // Below we are always returning no errors which means there are no errors.
+  // replace the line below which is always returning no errors with
+  // your custom form validation logic or using Yup, Zod etc.
       return Promise.resolve([]);
   };
 }
 ```
-#### Validator for *Yup*
+#### Example: Validator for *Yup*

 Below is the implement validator for Yup.
 Prety simple isn't it?